Azure/gpt-rag-agentic/docs/LOCAL_DEPLOYMENT.md

 8. Done!
 Now you just need to hit F5 (Start Debugging) to run the orchestrator function at  `http://localhost:7071/api/orc`.

-**Note:** you can download this [Postman Collection](../tests/gpt-rag-orchestration.postman_collection.json) to test your orchestrator endpoint.

 ### Roles you have to assign to your user

 Since we're now using managed identities you will have to assign some roles to your user:

-Here's the rewritten version with one Bash block and one PowerShell block, each containing comments for clarity:

 ### Bash
 ```bash